Back

 COSMIC BEINGS

-At the outset of COVID-19, it was speculated this might prove true – the aggressive non-human virus offering a stand-in for extraterrestrials.
-In the West, rhetoric on terrorism and the invasion of ‘illegal aliens’ temporarily subsided and in its place talk of global collaborations toward medical innovations and vaccine-sharing came to the fore.
-However, as the reality of the impacts of COVID19 took hold, the virus instead highlighted already entrenched divides along socioeconomic, geopolitical and racial lines and created new personal ones between those vaxxed and unvaxxed.
+The exhibition takes its starting point from an archetypal sci-fi storyline that imagines alien invasion as the only hope for unifying the human race.
+The threat and need to act would force humans to rise above their differences and join together to fight a common enemy.
+At the outset of the pandemic, it was speculated this might prove true.
+The initially unidentified and aggressive virus attacked worldwide populations at unparalleled scale, offering a stand-in for extraterrestrials.
+In the West, rhetoric on terrorism and the invasion of ‘illegal aliens’ temporarily subsided and in its place talk of global collaboration on medical innovations and vaccine-sharing came to the fore.
+However, as the real impacts of COVID19 took hold, they instead highlighted already entrenched divides along socioeconomic, geopolitical and racial lines and created new personal ones between those vaxxed and unvaxxed.

 OPENING